jesusvillota/CSS_DataScience_2025/README.md

-# CEMFI Summer School 2025 — Data Science for Economics: Mastering Unstructured Data (Practicals)
+# CEMFI Summer School 2025 — Using Textual Data in Empirical Monetary Economics (Practicals)

-Practical sessions for the course “Data Science for Economics: Mastering Unstructured Data,” taught at CEMFI Summer School 2025.
+Practical sessions for the course “Using Textual Data in Empirical Monetary Economics,” taught at CEMFI Summer School 2025.

 ## Schedule and location